-The Laguna Beach Branch of the American Association of University Women (AAUW-LB), a 501(c)4 organization founded in 1967, is a dynamic growing organization with many exciting programs, interest groups and opportunities to get involved in the community.
-Our diverse membership includes residents of Laguna Beach and surrounding communities, spanning a wide range of ages, professions, and backgrounds.
+The American Association of University Women of Laguna Beach (AAUW-LB), a 501(c)4 organization founded in 1967, is a dynamic growing organization with many exciting programs, interest groups and opportunities to get involved in the community.
+Our diverse membership includes residents of Laguna Beach and surrounding communities, spanning a wide range of ages and professions.

 Here is AAUW Laguna Beach 2016-2017 Board

 Hoffy Tours & AAUW Presented on May 21 a Day of travels in Claremont.